youmisuk/HUD24-competition/README.md

 For this competition, you will form a team with up to 4 people who come from at least two different programs.

-We eagerly invite your participation and contributions to this thrilling competition, and we are excited about advancing the field together."
+We eagerly invite your participation and contributions to this thrilling competition, and we are excited about advancing the field together.

 In short: